comyar/CZWeatherKit/README.md

 Last but no least, these are the general terms:

 * The project is under the BSD license.
-* If this project results in your production app exploding users' phones, sorry I'm not liable :( .
+* If this project results in your production app exploding users' phones, sorry I'm not liable :confused:.
 Also, please post an issue if it does.
 * If you have any issues or suggestions for the general architecture of CZWeatherKit, I'd love to hear them!
 Please post an issue.

 ### Contributers